The Seven Husbands of Evelyn Hugo: Plot

 Evelyn and Celia become lovers, unbeknownst to the public.
 To revive her career, Evelyn goes to Paris and stars in a racy film by French director Max Girard.
-While attending a concert held by singer Mick Riva, Evelyn unthinkingly holds Celia's hand for a moment; a concert-goer sees this and rumors begin to spread in tabloids about Evelyn and Celia's relationship.
+While attending a concert held by singer Mick Riva, Evelyn unthinkingly holds Celia's hand for a moment; a concert-goer sees this, and rumors begin to spread in tabloids about Evelyn and Celia's relationship.
 To distract the press, Evelyn goes to Las Vegas with Mick and convinces him that she will not have sex outside of marriage, at which point they get married.
 The marriage is annulled the next day, but weeks later Evelyn discovers that she is pregnant from the encounter.
 She has an abortion in Tijuana, but Celia feels betrayed that Evelyn slept with Mick and leaves her.
-The two do not speak to each other for five years.
+The two do not speak for five years.